 The autumn rut at Knole

 Different species of deer rut at different times.
 Fallow deer normally rut at the beginning of October, followed by the Sika deer later in the month.
 The soundtrack to the fallow rut is the low, percussive grunting of the bucks, which is often quite loud.
 Sikas tend to whistle instead.
 Despite these differences, there is a common theme to both ruts - the scramble for territory, known as ‘stands’.
-Often linked to how visible bucks are (and how likely they are to attract admirers) prime real estate is central and higher than other areas in the park.
+Often linked to how visible bucks are (and how likely they are to attract admirers) prime real estate is central and the stakes are higher than in other areas in the park.
 Echo Mount is a particular favourite spot in Knole Park.

-During the rut, Fallow bucks often return to the same stand year after year.
+During the rut, fallow bucks often return to the same stand year after year.
 Sikas are less attached to one site but are very territorial during the rut.
 After the rut, their behaviour calm down for the winter.

 The first fawns, as a result of the previous year’s rut, arrive in early June.
 Pregnancy typically lasts around 230 days.
 Fawns go through three coats of fur when growing up.
 After that, their coats only change from summer to winter.
 If you find a young deer hidden in the rushes, it's very important not to touch it.
 It’s probably been hidden there by its mother, who leaves it for the day and comes back in the evening to feed it.
 If deer don’t recognise the scent of their young, they may abandon them.

 Find out more

 The deer get all the food they need from the park grassland, supplemented by the Knole Estate's Park and Deer Keeper, Dom Andrews.
 Dom has a seasonal blog where you can find out how he cares for the deer and what to look out for around the ancient estate.